 If you wish to extend your tourist visa, the minimum extension period is 15 days, and the fee is USD 45.
-For each additional day beyond the initial extension period, an additional fee of USD 3 per day is applicable.
+An additional fee of USD 3 per day is applicable for each additional day beyond the initial extension period.

-In case your visa has expired for fewer than 150 days, you will be charged a late fine of USD 5 per day in addition to the regular extension fee.
+If your visa expires for fewer than 150 days, you will be charged a late fine of USD 5 per day in addition to the regular extension fee.

 For the convenience of most nationalities, e-visas are available through the Government Website: https://nepaliport.immigration.gov.np/on-arrival/IO01

-Please ensure that you have obtained the necessary visa before traveling to Nepal to avoid any inconveniences during your trip.
+Please make sure that you have obtained the necessary visa before traveling to Nepal to avoid any inconveniences during your trip.
 We look forward to welcoming you to Nepal and providing you with an unforgettable experience with Ethic Himalaya Treks & Expedition P. Ltd.

-Travel insurance is a mandatory requirement for all our travelers and must be obtained at the time of booking your trip.
+Travel insurance is mandatory for all our travelers and must be obtained when booking your trip.
 It is essential to ensure that your travel insurance policy covers various aspects to ensure your safety and well-being during the trip.
 Your travel insurance should provide coverage for the following:

 Personal Accident, Death, and Medical Expenses: Your insurance should cover any accidents, injuries, or illnesses that may occur during your trip.
-It should include coverage for medical expenses, including those related to pre-existing medical conditions, and provide a recommended minimum coverage of USD $200,000 for each category of cover.
+It should include coverage for medical expenses, including those related to pre-existing medical conditions, and provide a recommended minimum coverage of USD 200,000 for each cover category.